DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-52-Semantic-Search.rst

 Sample Queries
 ---------------
-TODO: sample semantic queries should be shared here.

-* In natural language, the kinds of questions people would like to ask
+Sample queries that we can support, in increasing order of complexity.
+These will be divided into implementation phases.

+- Queries using only oboe:Characteristic
-    * Show datasets with data on
+    - List datasets with measurements of

-    	* rate of release of carbon dioxide from soil
-    	* carbon dioxide experimentally added to a grassland
-    	* above ground net primary productivity
+        Q1: above ground net primary productivity
+            SELECT ?identifier {
+                ?agnpp a lter:AboveGroundNetPrimaryProduction
+                lter:AboveGroundNetPrimaryProduction a oboe:Characteristic
+            }
-    	* heterotrophic soil respiration at the ecosystem level
+        Q2: heterotrophic soil respiration at the ecosystem level SELECT ?identifier {
+                ?heterresp a lter:HeterotrophicSoilRespiration
+                lter:HeterotrophicSoilRespiration a oboe:Characteristic
+            }
-    	* soil microbe carbon pools
+        Q3: soil microbe carbon pools

-    	* methane release from soil
-    	* CO2 uptake by the ocean
+        Q4: CO2 uptake by the ocean

-    	* ocean carbonate chemistry
+        Q5: ocean carbonate chemistry

+- Queries using oboe:Characteristic and oboe:Entity
+    - List datasets with measurements of

+        Q6: rate of release of carbon dioxide from soil

+        Q7: carbon dioxide experimentally added to a grassland

+        Q8: methane release from soil

 Notes
 -----